 She is regularly invited to give lectures and conferences to various audiences, mostly on constitutional and commercial law and on governance and ethics.

 Wendy J. Harris, Q.C.

 The Honourable Wendy J. Harris is a retired justice of the BC Supreme Court and was a founding partner of Harris & Company, where she was a leading practitioner in the area of school law for over 30 years.

 She was appointed to the BC Supreme Court in 2013 and was appointed a Queen’s Counsel in 2008.
 She was called to the BC Bar in 1980 and has an LLB from the University of BC; an MA from the University of Toronto; and a BA from the University of BC.

 Wendy taught education law to graduate school students at the University of BC from 2004 – 2011 and 2018.
 She has been a frequent lecturer at school boards, universities and professional organizations.
 She has written extensively on legal issues related to schools.

 Wendy served as President and Executive Board Member of the Canadian Association for the Practical Study of Law in Education(CAPSLE) and was active member in this national organization since its inception.
 She received a honorary lifetime membership in CASPLE in 2014.

 Dalhousie University - Schulich School of Law

 Wayne MacKay has had a distinguished career as a university administrator, legal scholar, respected teacher, and constitutional and human rights expert.
-He has served as President and Vice-Chancellor of Mount Allison University, and as an advisor to governments, national agencies and tribunals on Canadian diversity issues, constitutional issues, and civil and human rights initiatives.
+He has served as President and Vice-Chancellor of Mount Allison University and as an advisor to governments, national agencies and tribunals on Canadian diversity issues, constitutional issues, and civil and human rights initiatives.
 In 2006, Professor MacKay was invested as a Member of the Order of Canada in recognition of his commitment and passion to human rights, equality and diversity in Canadian society.